Developmental Disabilities Agencies

 In Stark County ISPs were created in Word.
 No online search was possible, there was no online reporting, and notifying providers and families when ISPs changed was a manual process.
 Paper copies of ISPs (often approaching 100 pages in length) were mailed to providers and family members each time plans were revised.

-In Summit County, IPS were created in a legacy client information system.
+In Summit County, ISPs were created in a legacy client information system.
 Output was not formatted well, plan documents were very long and not designed with the needs of the person served, family or provider foremost.

 Workflow was handled by updates to an Excel tickler file on a shared drive — there was no automation, no notification to the team when plans were updated, and no reporting on timelines of plan updates Compliance very difficult to ensure.